PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 The model will be deployed as a service that consist of:

 * A script to load the model and return predictions for submitted data.
-* An environment in which the script will be run.
+* An environment in which the script will run.

 You must therefore define the script and environment for the service.